 Urban Farms Conservation Mini-Grant Program

-The Alameda County Conservation Partnership in partnership with UC Cooperative Extension is happy to announce its fourth Urban Farm Conservation Mini-Grant cycle, with funding from the Alameda County Flood Control and Water Conservation District.
+The Alameda County Conservation Partnership in partnership with UC Cooperative Extension is happy to announce its fifth Urban Farm Conservation Mini-Grant cycle, with funding from the Alameda County Flood Control and Water Conservation District.
 This program is intended to support conservation on urban and urban-edge farms in Western Alameda County while improving yields and enhancing overall production.
 Successful applicants will receive financial support as well as technical assistance, if needed, to facilitate the installation of conservation practices that will enhance soil and water quality as well as habitat, both on-site and in the surrounding community.

 Grants may cover the following types of activities: